RamonvdW/qr-code/README.md

 - Run the application:
 ```
-$ cd qr-code
+$ cd QR-code
 $ chmod +x ./run.sh ./manage.py
 $ ./run.sh
 ```

 - Point your local browser to localhost:8000
-  Fill in the fields and press Update to get a new QR code
+- Fill in the fields and press Update to get a new QR code

-For questions, you can contact me on this gmail: nhb.ramonvdw You may find that some comments are in Dutch.
+For questions, you can contact me on this gmail: nhb.ramonvdw

+You may find that some comments are in Dutch.